ansible/ansible/docs/docsite/rst/playbooks_intro.rst

 If you ever want to see detailed output from successful modules as well as unsuccessful ones, use the ``--verbose`` flag.
 This is available in Ansible 0.5 and later.

-Ansible playbook output is vastly upgraded if the cowsay package is installed.
-Try it!

 To see what hosts would be affected by a playbook before you run it, you can do this::